BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked

+#### **Managing YouTube**

+Oscar World said he could resist anything except temptation.
+I know what he means.
+The temptation I can’t resist at the moment is YouTube videos.
+It is a difficult problem.
+There is a lot of useful information on YouTube, which I put to Good use a lot of the time.
+But there’s also a load of content that is superficial appealing, but turns out to be not very worthwhile.
+And to discovering that halfway through the video is not very satisfying.

+But yesterday I hit all an idea that might solve this.
+Like many people I often watch YouTube on my television set.
+In fact, that is the main thing I use my television set for nowadays.

+The television interface for YouTube is pretty good.
+But it isn’t great for actually finding good stuff to watch.
+So the idea I had, was make a rule to only watch videos on the television, but only look for videos on my phone or laptop.
+So when I am tempted during working hours to hop on to YouTube I will only seek out videos to watch or curate my existing list.
+And when I’m on the television, I will only watch stuff from my existing list.

+I’ve already started working on this, and early indications are that it will work well.
+The only snag I see is the shorts.
+They are my catnip.
+I think I’m going to have to use willpower to overcome them.

 #### **Managing dopamine?**

 My biggest distraction at the moment is YouTube videos.
 I’ve got much better, but I still lose the odd hour to inane content that adds little to my life.
 A good example was one yesterday with the alluring title “how to make doing hard things irresistible ”.